 Paul has served as imaging specialist on a NASA and National Geographic sponsored airborne laser (LiDAR) mapping project in the Peruvian Andes and as an instructor of Cartography, Remote Sensing, and Research Imaging on the NASA and National Science Foundation sponsored Juneau Icefield Research Program (JIRP) in Alaska.
 Paul is an award-winning graduate and former instructor of Remote Sensing, Airborne Imaging and Digital Mapping in the Cartography department at the Centre of Geographic Sciences (COGS) in Nova Scotia, Canada.

-Paul has been a cartographic consultant for the Discovery Channel, underwater imaging consultant for the History Channel and processed satellite imagery for the Canadian Space Agency.
-He has recently been using his extensive photographic experience to create 360-degree panoramic tours of trails and natural places.
+Paul has been a cartographic consultant for the Discovery Channel, underwater imaging consultant for the History Channel, bathymetry mapping consultant for the Hawaiian Coral Reef Alliance and has processed satellite imagery for the Canadian Space Agency.
+He has recently been creating Google Street View 360-degree panoramic images of trails and natural places.

 In addition to his cartographic and research imaging experience Paul has served as a reconnaissance specialist with the Canadian Armed Forces Reserves and holds certifications in both parachuting as well as SCUBA diving.
 Paul enjoys free time activities such as kayaking, hiking and nature photography.